 GOP Rep. Lauren Boebert calls on Biden to lower flags in honor of Rush Limbaugh

-Conservatives say flying the flag at half-mast for him would be a show of political unity
+Conservatives say flying the flag at half-staff for him would be a show of political unity

 Rep. Lauren Boebert, R-Colo., called on President Biden on Friday night to order flags lowered to half-staff to honor the life of conservative radio legend Rush Limbaugh.

-Limbaugh died on Wednesday at the age of 70 after battling lung cancer.
+Limbaugh died on Wednesday at age 70 after battling lung cancer.

 FLORIDA HONORING RUSH LIMBAUGH BY LOWERING FLAGS TO HALF-STAFF: DESANTIS